Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Introduction

-Over the years, extensive research has focused on encoder-decoder (enc-dec) optimization under a fixed SF channel assumption \cite{DeepJSCC,DeepJSCC_Q,OFDM_SC,NECST}.
-For example, earlier works modeled the SF channel as an additive white Gaussian noise (AWGN) or Rayleigh fading channel with a fixed signal-to-noise ratio (SNR) level \cite{DeepJSCC,DeepJSCC_Q}.
-This approach was further extended by incorporating multipath fading effects into the SF channel \cite{OFDM_SC}.
+This approach was further extended by incorporating multipath fading effects and multi-antenna systems into the SF channel \cite{OFDM_SC,10278812}.
 Also, in \cite{NECST}, to capture bit-level transmission characteristics of digital communication, the SF channel was characterized as a binary symmetric channel (BSC) with a fixed bit-flip probability.
 These studies have successfully demonstrated the effectiveness of enc-dec-centric optimization by achieving high task performance under the assumed SF channel.
 Nevertheless, the resulting enc-dec often suffers from significant performance degradation when the actual SF channel deviates from the trained one.

-To address this challenge, several studies have attempted to enhance robustness or adaptability by training the enc-dec under multiple SF channels \cite{DeepJSCC_Analog_1,Joohyuk,JSCC_universal}.
+To address this challenge, several studies have attempted to enhance robustness or adaptability by training the enc-dec under multiple SF channels \cite{DeepJSCC_Analog_1,Joohyuk,JSCC_universal,10436878,10382545}.
 In \cite{DeepJSCC_Analog_1}, multiple SF channels were configured under an AWGN or Rayleigh fading channel with varying SNR levels.
 For digital communications, multiple SF channels were generated by sampling the bit-flip probabilities of the BSCs \cite{Joohyuk} or by changing both the SNR levels and modulation orders under an AWGN channel \cite{JSCC_universal}.
+Further, in \cite{10436878} and \cite{10382545}, multiple SF channels were induced by varying the number of transmitted SFs for rate-adaptive SCs.
 Although these studies further improve the robustness and generality of the enc-dec-centric optimization, their performance still tends to degrade under unseen communication environments.
 Moreover, covering all possible SF channels using the above approaches would require excessive data sampling and/or model complexity as the actual SF channel can vary by numerous factors, including antenna configurations, channel statistics, and interference/noise levels.